Table of Contents

 Undertaking a Sri Lanka train journey is one of the best ways of exploring the beauty of the island.
 Especially it is highly recommended as you travel from Nuwara Eliya to Ella.
 The stunning vistas that visible on the train journey from Nuwara Eliya to Ella cannot be found anywhere else on the island.
 Therefore Sri Lanka train journey between Nuwara Eliya and Ella considered being one of the most scenic train journeys in the world.

-The upcountry Sri Lanka train journey of upcountry can be easily added to most tour itineraries, due to the fact that most tour itineraries of Sri Lanka include Yala national park as well as Nuwara Eliya.
+The Sri Lanka train journey of upcountry can be easily added to most Sri Lanka tour itineraries, due to the fact that most tour itineraries of Sri Lanka include Yala national park as well as Nuwara Eliya.
 Ella is conveniently located between Nuwara Eliya and Yala, therefore, the Sri Lanka train journey from Nuwara Eliya to Ella can be easily integrated into the tour packages.

-This is one of the tour programs belongs to seerendipity tours and you cannot find this type of tour packages with any other tour operators in the country.
-However, this Sri Lanka train journey can be customized whatever the way you prefer, the program can be shortened and reduce the time that you spend on the train while combining Sri Lanka train journey with road transport.
+This is one of the tour programs organized by Seerendipity tours and you cannot find this type of tour packages with any other tour operators in the country.
+However, this Sri Lanka train trip can be customized whatever the way you prefer, the program can be shortened and reduce the time that you spend on the train while combining a part of the Sri Lanka train journey with road transport.

 However, this comfortable rail journey lasts 4 days which includes “Podimenike express” train plus several excursions to Colombo, Nuwara Eliya, Ella and Kandy with its most sacred Buddhist temple (Tooth relic temple), where the left eye tooth of Buddha rests.
 Prices start from USD 360pp.
 Please write to us at firstname.lastname@example.org for more information.
 Click here for more info on this Sri Lanka tour by Rail.

 The guests who take this tour package board the express train, which bound to Kandy from Fort railway station at 7.00 AM.
 It is a 2 hours 30 minutes journey and AC passenger compartment is comfortable and includes free WIFI and freshly brewed warming up cups of Ceylon tea of Coffee.

 Usually, this express train arrives at the destination on time (9.35 AM), but there can be instances that you have to plan a few hours more on the rail journey.
 Today’s journey will take place through busy urban areas and towards the latter part of the journey the passengers encounter mountainous area with a considerable green cover.

 Kandy is one of the most scenic towns of Sri Lanka, which harbours many interesting places such as Tooth relic temple, Royal botanical garden, Colorful market, cultural shows, shopping and entertainments.
 The city has a fascinating blend of old fashioned Sri Lankan buildings, colonial mansions and modern architectural high-rise constructions.

 The guests usually visit the tooth relic temple during the evening ceremony, which starts at 6.30 PM.
 Tooth relic temple had been the living quarters of the Kandyan king and later it was converted to a Buddhist temple with the arrival of left eye tooth of Buddha.
 The building is a typical Sri Lankan design, all gables and turrets built out of local wood.
 The building of the present temple was built by King Vimaladharmasooriya 1st in 1592 AD.